Updated: Aug 28

 1) Hit the settings button (gear) on the upper left from the main screen.

-2) Click Hardware in the settings screen.
+2) Click Advanced in the settings screen.

-3) Click Advanced in the Hardware settings.
+3) Click Audio in the Advanced menu.

-4) Click Audio in the Advanced options.
+4) Click Processing in the Audio options.

 That's it!
 You'll be interviewing away on SquadCast with no issues.